top of page

 VALUES

-INCLUSION: Theatre is an integral part of the human experience and needs to be accessible to all.
+INCLUSION Theatre is an integral part of the human experience and needs to be accessible to all.
 We embrace shared humanity, in order to experience transformation through theatre.

-ARTS / COMMUNITY IMPACT: Arts are impactful vehicles for social, civic, cultural, and educational engagement and vital to the growth of dynamic communities.
+ARTS / COMMUNITY IMPACT Arts are impactful vehicles for social, civic, cultural, and educational engagement and vital to the growth of dynamic communities.

 WHAT WE DO

-Since 1999, we have toured high-quality theatre residencies designed to make learning fun.
+Since 1999, through Theatre 605 Tours, we have toured high-quality theatre residencies designed to make learning fun.
 We teach young people how to work as a team, the experience raises their self-esteem, and preparing for the performances gives them the confidence to present in public.
 Kids come away with a sense of belonging and love for the arts.
 We do our best to go wherever there is a need so youth can experience the magic of theatre wherever they live.
 Over 25 years, our actors/directors have logged over 203,000 miles, taught over 33,000 students, played to almost 141,000 audience members, and provided youth with over 44,000 teaching hours!

 STRATEGIC GOALS